 Spitfire question time.
 Name one of the sexiest Korean male groups ever…… If you didn’t automatically think of MBLAQ, or are at least now considering it a good second choice, I feel sad for you.
 Sad that you’ve been depraved of the smoothest male groups in years.
 I mean, just with Lee Joon’s dancing we could write an entire smut novel — but that’s beside the point.
 MBLAQ does (or did, *ugly cries*) sensuous unlike others.
 Maybe it’s because they are older and better seasoned than most or, most likely, because they were trained by K-pop’s prince of sex himself, Rain.
 MBLAQ consistently put out sexy concepts and songs — Seriously, go listen to their B-sides.
 But if we’re to pick one of the stand out baby making songs, it is definitely the intro to their album by the same name.
 “Sexy Beat” has a dark and mysterious hotness to it.
-The pairing of the percussion and the falsettos and harmonies perfectly set the pace for a sensual experience.
+The pairing of the percussion and the falsettos and harmonies perfectly set the pace for a sensual experience whether with your partner or even using one of these pocket pussies while letting your imagination run wild.
 Too bad it’s only a little over a minute long, which only leaves us craving more.

 2. “Sorry Sorry Answer” by Super Junior